GladUrBad/Nova/README.md

 # Changing alert format
 View the check class and change the format field.
 The immutable format placeholders are cached during check initialization to reduce performance impact.

+# Conventions
+When working on Nova, please stick to the project conventions.
+For example, please do not spam final modifiers because I do not use them here.
+When submitting a feature, please make your own branch, do not work on master.